Diocese of Laoag: The episcopacy of Rafael Lim

 When the 1970s came, storm clouds were looming in the horizon for the Diocese of Laoag.
 In 1970, Bishop Mabutas was elected coadjutor Archbishop of Davao.
 Archbishop Juan Sison of Nueva Segovia was apostolic administrator during the months of vacancy.
-The following year Bishop Rafael of Marinduque came to Laoag.
+The following year Bishop Rafael Lim of Marinduque came to Laoag.
 This was a difficult decade everywhere: the first and second quarters saw the storm of activism, the “hippie” generation, Martial Law and dictatorship, the changes brought about by Vatican II were now being felt.

 It was Bishop Lim who brought about the first reshuffle of priests' assignments in the diocese, thus moving the well-entrenched “immovables”.
 The general reshuffle in 1973 also tried to standardize the finances of the parishes with priests theoretically receiving equal remunerations.
 A system of parish financial reporting was established with transparency as the end in view.
 This did not progress in the ensuing years, and it was eventually dropped to give away to the quota system, that is, each parish was assessed and the amount to be submitted to the curia was fixed.

 The Diocese experienced the exodus of priests in this decade.
 Many priests either left the diocese or left the active ministry.
 By 1978 five parishes were already without priests.
 In the middle of this year, Bishop Lim became the first bishop of the newly created Diocese of Boac in Marinduque, his home province.
 The Rev. Jose F. Agustin served as diocesan administrator.